Wad Goals: Plot

 On the last day of school, Ralph is walking in the streets thinking that he is in a parade, and discovers a golf course in the middle of Springfield, where rich people like Mr. Burns and celebrities play golf and hang around.
 He tells Bart, Milhouse, and Nelson about it and the group of friends discover that the golfers pay their caddies a lot of money (or as they refer to it, "wad").
 Bart and Milhouse get jobs there as caddies too, and Bart starts sucking up towards the club members after being successfully paid by Kent Brockman.

-At home, the family congratulates Bart at his new job, unaware of how he is getting paid very well.
+At home, the family congratulates Bart at his new job, unaware of how much he is getting paid.
 After going to pick Bart up from the golf course, Marge and Maggie take a sneak peek behind a tree and discover Bart sucking up to the Rich Texan as he pays him.
-While Bart buys ice cream for the whole family, Marge attempts to have Homer talk Bart into quitting his job, but Homer neglects, saying it is an American way of lifestyle Bart is just getting used to.
-After talking about her stress with Lisa, Marge attempts to post an online article about how the golf course does not pay taxes, but accidentally calls upon social groups whose claims against tax fraud threaten to shut the golf course down.
+While Bart buys ice cream for the whole family, Marge attempts to have Homer talk Bart into quitting his job, but Homer refuses, saying it is an American way of life, and that Bart is just getting used to.
+After talking about her concerns with Lisa, Marge attempts to post an online article about how the golf course does not pay taxes but accidentally calls upon social groups whose claims against tax fraud threaten to shut the golf course down.

 Bart gets assigned to another golfer named Bildorf, who tells him to convince Marge to change her mind.
 The two then come up with the idea to make golf a religion to allow the course to avoid paying a bunch of taxes, which Mayor Quimby allows.
 After Reverend Lovejoy and other church leaders prove to be no help, Marge is ready to give up.
 But after Bildorf insults Bart by firing him as his caddy and hiring an untalented rich kid, then saying that Bart will never be allowed to join the club and will always be inferior to someone like Bildorf, Bart gets mad and joins up with his friends to vandalize the course.
 Marge is happy to have the old Bart back.

 Despite Bart's actions being considered a crime, Chief Wiggum and other police officers arrest Bildorf for allowing the golf house to start a sex cult inside the religion.